Level 4, 18 North Tce, Adelaide SA

 In order to keep your consultation as smooth and efficient as possible, we ask that you bring all relevant documentation with you on the day or send it in to our practice beforehand.
 This includes your referral letter, Medicare card, private health insurance details, any third party or insurance information and any relevant scans such as x-ray or other radiology scans and reports.

-During your initial consultation with one of our specialist plastic surgeons, you will have extensive opportunity to discuss expectations and desired results.
+During your initial consultation with your Specialist Plastic Surgeon, you will have extensive opportunity to discuss expectations and desired results.
 You will also have the opportunity to ask any questions you may have about the procedure itself.

 The final stage involves meeting with your surgeon’s personal assistant.
 You will be provided with an in-depth quote, including the fees for the surgeon, hospital and anaesthetist.
 When your surgery is booked, you will be given a pack which includes further details and instructions regarding your procedure.